GeorgeMC2610/BenzinApp/README.md

 ### Contributing

 Contributions are welcome from anyone who would like to help improve this app (especially the front-end).
 If you would like to contribute, please fork the repository and submit a pull request.
+The source code is available to anyone and can be edited freely when forked.